zecookiez/AdventOfCode2021/README.md

 - Day 7: Slightly better, but too many competitive people this year meant that a < 2 min part 1 was required for top 100.

 - Day 8: Completely blanked out on Part 2, did not realize that a permutation search would've worked :S

+- Day 9: Nothing notable, but I got some points which I can't complain.